liza-kl/raven-project/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## How to try it out

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may give instructions on setting up the project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 - You need at least Java Version 11 on your machine
-- Please download the [0.8.2-4.2.1 release](https://github.com/utopia-rise/godot-kotlin-jvm/releases/tag/0.8.2-4.2.1) of the Godot/JVM framework
+- Please download the [0.9.1-4.2.2](https://github.com/utopia-rise/godot-kotlin-jvm/releases/tag/0.9.1-4.2.2) of the Godot/JVM framework
-- If you ar under macOS, please move the Godot Application to the Applications folder.
+- If you are under macOS, please move the Godot Application to the Applications folder.
-- For "enhanced" developer experience, please consider to [download](https://github.com/tmux/tmux/wiki) `tmux`
+- For "enhanced" developer experience, please consider [downloading](https://github.com/tmux/tmux/wiki) `tmux`

 ### Installation